 If you are serious about breeding top quality Kunekunes, this is the category and age you’d want to purchase from to begin building your foundation herd.
 At this age, the head size/width, fullness of the jowls, and the length and shape of the snout is more predictable and the pig is beginning to fill out and mature into an adult.

-Pigs in this category are $800-1000 each, with a breeding pair discount of $100.
+Pigs in this category are $800 & up each, with a breeding pair discount of $100.
 Pricing takes into account 12-18 months of our care, routine vaccinations and worming, and the predictable quality of pigs at this age.

 Gilts in this category, that are of breeding age, can be bred to one of our foundation boars for $500, ready to come to your farm after two missed heat cycles, or pregnancy confirmed by ultrasound (cost is additional for vet services).
+Not all boars are available at stud.
 Pigs in this category are DNA tested and AKPR registered.
 You can choose to transfer registration to AKKPS upon receiving papers.